Product Design • Mobile & Tablet • Internal Platform

 Edible Arrangements

-Designed and led UX for an internal produce ordering and vendor management platform — built to replace a $1M/year third-party subscription with a fully owned, superior system serving franchise store owners, vendors, and corporate teams across multiple user types and devices.
+Designed and led UX for an internal produce ordering and vendor management platform.
+Built to replace a $1M/year third-party subscription, the system served franchise store owners, vendors, and corporate teams across multiple user types and devices.

 Role Creative Direction • UX • UI Design • Iconography • User Interviews • Prototype Testing